A Nation Divided 1845-1865

 History

-A fugitive slave whose capture and transport back to Virginia generated public outrage
+a fugitive slave whose capture and transport back to Virginia generated public outrage

 Anthony Burns